-What to do if You Miss National Take Back Day
+What to Do If You Miss National Take Back Day

-If you or a loved one misuse prescription medications due to addiction, contact The Recovery Village.
+If you or a loved one abuse prescription medications due to addiction, contact The Recovery Village.
 With individualized treatment programs, patients can address their addiction and any co-occurring mental health disorders in a safe, supportive environment.
 Start your healthier future today.

 Substance Abuse and Mental Health Administration.
 “Prescription Drug Use and Misuse in the United States: Results from the 2015 National Survey on Drug Use and Health.”
 September 2016.
 Accessed April 3, 2019.